metacpan/metacpan-cpan-extracted/distros/D/DB-Object/README.md

-Provided with a `database`, `login`, `password`, `server`:\[`port`\], `driver`, `schema`, and optional hash or hash reference of parameters and this will issue a database connection and return the resulting database handler.
+Provided with a `database`, `login`, `password`, `server`:\[`port`\], `driver`, `schema`, and optional hash or hash reference of parameters and this will issue a, possibly cached, database connection and return the resulting database handler.

 Create a new instance of [DB::Object](https://metacpan.org/pod/DB::Object){.perl-module}, but